-Esmond is a Senior Associate in the Private Client & Trusts team.
+Esmond is a senior associate in the Private Client & Trusts team.
 Esmond’s practice focuses on advising international high-net worth individuals and families on their wealth planning needs and in assisting trustees and private banks on all aspects of trusts including creation, restructuring, administration and succession planning.
 He also specialises in Wills & Probate and advises on estate planning matters.

 Esmond also has experience in advising on the creation of Cayman Islands Foundation Companies which were introduced into the jurisdiction in October 2017.
 To date he has advised clients on the incorporation of Foundation Companies as both succession planning vehicles and as issuing vehicles in initial coin offerings.
-Esmond spoke at the STEP Cayman Conference in 2019 on a panel discussion entitled: “Foundation Companies – a year on” and is due to speak at the Transcontinental Trusts Conference in Geneva in May this year on a panel session which will cover a discussion of a trustee’s decision making when faced with alternative investments including cryptocurrency, CRB and sustainable investments.
+Esmond spoke at the STEP Cayman Conference in 2019 on a panel discussion entitled: “Foundation Companies – a year on” and is due to speak at the Transcontinental Trusts Conference in Geneva on a panel session which will cover a discussion of a trustee’s decision making when faced with alternative investments including cryptocurrency, CRB and sustainable investments.

 Esmond complements his non-contentious work with contentious international trust and private client applications in the Cayman Court.
 Esmond was selected as one of Legal Week´s Private Client Global Elite: Ones to Watch 2018.
 He has also been identified as a ‘rising star’ in Legal 500 2019.

 Prior to joining Appleby, Esmond was an Associate with Collas Crill in Guernsey, where he practiced in the Fiduciary department and gained valuable offshore trusts experience.

 He was admitted as an English Solicitor in 2013 in England and Wales, called to the Cayman Islands Bar in 2017 and admitted as a Solicitor of the Eastern Caribbean Supreme Court, BVI Circuit in 2020.